School Finance: Statistical Comparisons

 Categories of spending that are not included in the Expenditure Per Pupil are:

 |6000||Community services (civic activities, recreation, health services to non-public schools, transportation to non-public schools)|

 |8000||Debt retirement and debt service for school construction and other purposes|

 These categories are normally excluded from per pupil expenditure comparisons.
 There is so much variation in districts' building programs that counting these large expenses in the total would unfairly skew the results.

 Most school spending goes toward educating local resident pupils in local schools.
 However, about five percent of the nearly one million public school children in Massachusetts are enrolled in publicly-funded settings outside the district.
 School districts pay tuition for pupils at special education schools, charter schools, and other placements.
 Transportation costs often add to the expense.

 The first ten functional categories are for services provided within the school district.
 In those categories, per pupil calculations are limited to the pupils enrolled at the district.
-An "in-district" per pupil expenditure is calculated for these functions and measures what is spent on the pupils enrolled at the district.

 For the eleventh category (programs with other school districts), tuition and transportation outlays are divided by the number of pupils they pay for.
-An "out-of-district" per pupil expenditure is calculated for this cohort of pupils.
-This measure can be difficult to interpret when comparing districts, because it is typically a combination of high-cost special education placements and lower-cost school choice, charter school, and other out-of-district settings.

 The "total per pupil expenditure" includes all eleven categories of spending, and combines both groups of students.